WenjianBI/GRAB.github.io/docs/overview.md

 GRAB package includes multiple approaches to analyze

-- Binary phenotype
+- Binary phenotype (SAIGE, SAIGE-GENE)
-- Quantitative phenotype
+- Quantitative phenotype (SAIGE, SAIGE-GENE)
-- Ordianl categorical phenotype
+- Ordianl categorical phenotype (POLMM, POLMM-GENE)
-- Time-to-event phenotype
+- Time-to-event phenotype (SPACox)

 All of these approaches share the same analysis framework including the following three steps

-- Step 0: Make a Sparse GRM or prepare PLINK/BGEN files for Dense GRM
+- Step 0: Make a Sparse GRM or prepare PLINK binary files for Dense GRM
 - Step 1: Fit a null model including phenotype, covariates, and GRM (if applied)
-- Step 2: Conduct score testing to associate phenotype and genotype
+- Step 2: Conduct single-variant or set-based tests to associate phenotype and genotype